UCB-MIDS/w241/week_11/yoga_mississippi_banks_did.md

 Let’s clean those dates into a single date string.

-I’ll use the `lubridate` package to make date handling just a litte bit easier.
-But, we could also use the base funciton `asDate`.
+I’ll use the `lubridate` package to make date handling just a little bit easier.
+But, we could also use the base function `asDate`.

 ``` r
 banks[ , date_string := paste0(year, month, day)]